TheRook/KeypoolRandom/README.md

  - syscall latency
  - boot time
  - number of locks taken out to boot linux
- - battery life / power usage / CO2
+ - battery life / power usage / CO2 produced

 Any improvement in the linux kernel's performance will have a dramatic effect on power usage worldwide.
 If we can improve the efficiency of Linux’s random number generator by removing bottlenecks then our cell-phone battery will last longer, our electric cars will go further, our data centers will draw less electricity, and the technology we love will produce less CO2.
 None of this should be done at sacrificing basic security needs or infringing on any NIST requirement..